DOI-USGS/mntoha-data-release/README.md

 * `out` contains git-committable yml or ind files that describe the existence of data files
 * `out_data` contains data files that are directly posted to SB as-is
-* `tmp` contains data files that we should be able to delete to save space without disrupting much pipeline progress
+* `tmp` contains data files that we should be able to delete to save space without disrupting much pipeline progress.
+These may also be posted to SB as-is

 ## PGDL outputs